State Small Business Relief Grant Program

 In no event will any grants be greater than $7,000, and depending on the number of applicants and funding received from the state, maximum grant amounts may be lower than indicated above.
 If, and only if, Jefferson County makes payments to all eligible entities that have applied and has funding left over, then Jefferson County may give awards to small businesses that had receipts greater than $2.5 million in 2019, as long as those small businesses still meet the other eligibility requirements.

-The application period will open on Monday, Jan.
-4 and closes on Monday, Jan.
-25, at 6 p.m.
+The application period has been extended and now closes on Monday, Feb.
+8, at 6 p.m.
 (MST).
-Relief payments will be distributed by Jefferson County no later than Feb.
-12, 2021.
+Relief payments will be distributed by Jefferson County later in February.

 Small Business Definition